-The Sunsuper Balanced option for Super-savings accounts produced a 2.3 per cent return for the September quarter, and 11.0 per cent for the year ended September 2018.
-Longer term returns remain solid, with the Balanced option posting returns of 10.2 per cent per annum over the last three years and 9.3 per cent per annum over the five years to the end of September.
+The Sunsuper’s Balanced option for Super-savings accounts returned 1.9 per cent for the calendar year after volatile market conditions resulted in a –4.0 per cent return for the December quarter.
+However, longer-term returns still remain solid, with the Balanced option posting returns of 7.5 per cent per annum over the last five years and 8.1 per cent per annum over the ten years to the end of December.
 Returns from the major publicly traded asset classes are shown in the table below.

 Sources: Datastream, Bloomberg.
 Past performance is not a reliable indication of future performance.

 2018 marked the global economy’s ninth consecutive year of expansion.
 Compared with synchronised global GDP growth in 2017, growth in 2018 was more varied with the US economy continuing to grow strongly while economic growth in Europe and the Emerging Markets began to slow.
 The sustained US growth was largely driven by fiscal stimulus and tax cuts, which lifted both US growth and corporate profits.
 The long-term impacts of fiscal stimulus at such a late stage of the economic cycle remain to be seen.

 Inflation for most developed economies remains stubbornly below central bank targets.
 With unemployment rates at such low levels, the inability to meet inflation targets remains a challenge with interest rates globally remaining extremely low across the developed world.